chvolow24/jackdaw/README.md

 A given clip can have many clip references.
 The actual audio data associated with the clip is not duplicated; therefore, when copying clips or portions of clips using Source Mode, you are not actually copying any audio data; you are merely creating additional references to the clip.

+Clip references that appear blue in the timeline are "anchored" to then clip itself; if you delete a blue clip reference, the source *clip* and all of its associated references will be deleted as well.
+Green clip references are *just references*, and deleting them will not delete any associated audio data.

 ### "Grabbing" and moving clips

 Clips that have been "grabbed" can be deleted or moved around on the timeline.